-In June 2011 and September 2011, the Company concluded three property option agreements with private landowners to explore eighteen properties in South Carolina, USA.
+Between June 2011 and June 2012, the Company entered into ten property option agreements with private landowners to explore eighteen properties in South Carolina, USA.
 In June 2012, the Company allowed one of the property option agreements to lapse.
 The terms of the option agreements include certain annual cash payments and, upon exercising an option, the Company may purchase each property or enter into a long-term mining lease.
 The properties are subject to a gross overriding royalty to the current landowners.